eaegorov/simple-turing-machine/README.md

 Simple.
 Convenient.
 Real.

-My next application.
-It is Turing machine simulator.
+My next Visual Studio application.
+It's Turing machine simulator.

 How to use: